F 3 GEOGRAPHY

 1. It doesn’t show the trend of components (change over time).

-2. Cant be used to show many components as there is limited space upwards
+2. Cannot be used to show many components as there is limited space upwards.

 3. Tedious as there is a lot of calculation work involved.